hiepsiucap/Devop_Ex2/README.markdown

-# AWS CodePipeline with Tomcat Deployment using CloudFormation
+# AWS CodePipeline Infrastructure Setup with CloudFormation

-This guide explains how to set up an AWS CodePipeline to automate the CI/CD process for a Java application deployed to Apache Tomcat on AWS Elastic Beanstalk using the `bt1.yaml` CloudFormation template.
+This guide explains how to set up the infrastructure for an AWS CodePipeline using the `bt1.yaml` CloudFormation template.
+The pipeline is configured to use AWS CodeCommit as the source, AWS CodeBuild for building, and AWS Elastic Beanstalk with a Tomcat environment, but it does not include application code deployment.

 ## Overview
-The pipeline uses:
+The pipeline sets up:
+- **AWS CodeCommit**: Source repository for pipeline triggers.
-- **AWS CodeCommit** as the source repository.
+- **AWS CodeBuild**: Build environment for processing source changes.
-- **AWS CodeBuild** to build the Java application.
-- **AWS Elastic Beanstalk** to deploy the application to a Tomcat environment.
+- **AWS Elastic Beanstalk**: Tomcat environment as the deployment target.
-- **CloudFormation** to define and deploy the infrastructure.
+- **CloudFormation**: Defines the infrastructure in `bt1.yaml`.

 ## Prerequisites
 - **AWS Account**: Active AWS account with IAM permissions for CloudFormation, CodePipeline, CodeCommit, CodeBuild, Elastic Beanstalk, and S3.
 - **AWS CLI**: Installed and configured (`aws configure`).
-- **Java Application**: A Java web application (e.g., a `.war` file) in a CodeCommit repository.
-- **Maven**: Used for building the application (ensure `pom.xml` is in the repository).
+- **CodeCommit Repository**: An empty or existing repository to trigger the pipeline.

 ## Installation
 1. **Install AWS CLI**: